First, How Strong Is Your Medical Malpractice Case?

 Evaluating and testifying experts are a critical factor in any medical malpractice case, whether you file the case in Maryland, D.C. or Virginia (sometimes you may have a choice of where to file the case).
 And that is one of the major things hospital risk managers and hospital lawyers look for in evaluating a case.
 They will send the case to be reviewed by their own chosen expert witnesses as well to see if they can get opposing opinions and to evaluate the medical aspects of the case - the standard of care, causation and the harms and losses to the patient.

-Call us today and we will send you our confidential intake form to tell us your story, or you can speak with an intake specialist at 202-393-3320.
+Reach out to us and we will send you our confidential intake form to tell us your story, or you can speak with an intake specialist.

 We do things differently than most medical malpractice lawyers, so we have the patient evaluated by several experts to assess the future medical care and treatment and the cost of this, plus the person's functioning.
 These assessments include evaluating whether they will be able to work, whether they need modifications to their home and/or home health aides, and many other changes.